 The FTC should have the primary authority to enforce a national privacy law.
 The FTC is already protecting consumer privacy, making it experienced and knowledgeable in the field.
-Congress should make use of this existing strength, rather than start from scratch with a newlyformed, and inexperienced, agency.
+Moreover, it is well-equipped to assess the interaction between competition and privacy law in the United States.
+Congress should make use of these existing strengths, rather than start from scratch with a newly-formed, and inexperienced, agency.

 Federal privacy legislation should support strong enforcement by the FTC, allowing the agency to obtain meaningful results.
-Rather than being limited to violations of previous orders, the FTC needs to be able to fine companies for first-time violations of the new, comprehensive privacy law to provide sufficient incentives for companies to take the necessary steps to ensure responsible use and protection of consumer data.
+Rather than being limited to violations of previous orders, the FTC needs to be able to fine companies for first-time violations of a new, comprehensive privacy law to provide sufficient incentives for companies to take the necessary steps to ensure responsible use and protection of consumer data.

-However, as privacy concerns become weightier and more complex, the FTC is reaching the limits of its current tools-which it has made clear in its statements, including those made before Committee.
-Congress must provide the FTC with more resources to protect consumer privacy in America.
+However, as I discussed earlier, as privacy concerns become weightier and more complex, the FTC is reaching the limits of its current tools-which it has made clear in its statements, including those made before the Committee.7 Congress must provide the FTC with greater statutory clarity coupled with more resources to protect consumer privacy in America.

 Despite the ever-growing need for privacy enforcement, the FTC's budget has been flat since 2013.
-The number of full-time employees lags behind where it was in the early 1980s and comparable bodies tasked with data protection.
-Meanwhile, the Internet and the collection, use, and sharing of consumer data have grown enormously.
+The number of full-time employees lags behind where it was in the early 1980s and comparable bodies tasked with data protection.8 Meanwhile, the Internet and the collection, use, and sharing of consumer data have grown enormously.
 I urge Congress to address that widening gap to meaningfully support an issue as important and complicated as consumer privacy.